-Plan administration is an important job!
-An eligible employee who is not insured correctly or who has not been offered benefits can not only have a negative impact on the employee’s well-being but it can also pose liability issues for you and the business.
+Did you know that an eligible employee who is not insured correctly or who has not been offered benefits can not only have a negative impact on the employee’s well-being but it can also pose liability issues for you and the business.

-What types of plan administration tasks do you need to remember?
+What types of benefits plan administration tasks do you need to remember?

 Most such tasks apply to all employees so they should become an automatic part of your group benefits plan administration.
 Some of the most important tasks include the following: